CeceXX/hackupc-notes/README.md

 *git status* tells you about the status of your branch *git add* adds files to the commit
 *git push* uploads changes to the server

+The big problem is when you push code but somebody else edited the same file in the past.